Soumojit28/binaryclock_esp8266/README.md

-# binaryclock_esp8266
+#Binary Clock with ESP8266
-A binary clock build with esp8266 and  Ws2812b
+A binary clock build with esp8266 and  WS2812b RGB LEDs There is no need for an additional RTC module, ESP automatically sync time from NTP servers and display the time in clock.